 A nifty feature is its detachable daypack, secured to the main luggage with easy release buckles and a zipper.
 It also has a side water bottle pocket which we all love, right?

 When attached, the daypack has a front panel with organization pockets for easy access to your bits and pieces.

 The main luggage has a top pocket for your toiletries or other essentials that you will need to quickly pull out and put back (great for security checks).

-There are low profile handles on three sides of the main luggage so it’s easy to grab, pull, and carry in any situation.
+There are low-profile handles on three sides of the main luggage so it’s easy to grab, pull, and lift in any situation.

-All in all, this is the carry-on backpack for anyone that wants the best of both worlds.
+All in all, this is the carry-on backpack for travelers that wants the best of both worlds.